veighnsche/modeld-go-1/README.md

 - __How is VRAM usage enforced?__
   The manager estimates model size from the file size (MB) and evicts least‑recently‑used idle instances when `BudgetMB` would be exceeded (plus `MarginMB`).
 See `internal/manager/instance_evict.go`.

-- __Can I run tests without CGO?__
+- __Can I run tests locally?__
   Yes.
-By default (without `-tags=llama`) the stub adapter builds and all manager tests run with no native dependencies.
+E2E tests run against a mock `llama-server`.
+Unit tests include an SSE streaming path for the adapter.

 ## License